itfrombit/osx_handmade/README.md

     make osx_asset_builder

 and then execute the osx_asset_builder command line program.
 This will create the .hha files.

+If you already have packed asset files, you can just copy them to the data subdirectory and skip building and running the osx_asset_builder.

 From then on, you can just run 'make' from the code directory (Note: not the cpp/code directory!) to build the application bundle.

-If you already have packed asset files, you can just copy them to the data subdirectory and skip building and running the osx_asset_builder.
+Once you have done a full build and have created the application bundles, you can run 'make quick' to just recompile the dynamic library and the executable.
+Most of the build time when running the default 'make' is spent copying over the large asset files, so 'make quick' avoids that step.

 You can then either run 'handmade' directly, or 'open Handmade.app'.
 The advantage of running 'handmade' directly is that debug console output (printf's, etc.) will be displayed in your terminal window instead of being logged to the System Console.

+I typically run the game from the command line like this:

+	./handmade

+I also use lldb to debug. lldb has a 'gui' command that will display a source code and variable view while debugging.
+It's not great, but it's almost always better than using Xcode, and is sometimes better than using the plain command line mode in lldb.

 Hot-loading is supported, so you can just run 'make' again (or have your favorite editor do it) while the application is running to build and